-Benefits are numerous, some of which we’ll explain shortly.
+Benefits are numerous, some of which we’ll explain below.
 However, the main advantage of integrating your systems is reducing error, increasing accuracy, and less manual work.

 If you’re still unsure what all this is, don’t worry!
 We’ll define and discuss exactly what systems integration is and why you should consider integrating your systems together as a business owner.

 A basic example of systems integration is Apple’s calendar app.
 If you enter an event into the calendar, it syncs to other Apple devices such as your iPad or MacBook.
 This synchronisation is convenient, saving you time and reducing errors – for example, preventing incorrect data from being entered across multiple devices.

 Now let’s take it further with a more complex example of systems integration.
 Using smart devices, such as Amazon’s Alexa, you can set up commands that will occure when triggered.
 For instance, when you ask Alexa to remind you to pick up shopping after work, you could set up a command to text your partner to do the same.
 As you can see from one simple command, multiple events can result.

 In a business context, however, systems integration may look a bit different.
 Instead of voice commands, perhaps you have a bespoke piece of software that acts as a central hub or database for your business.
 This may allow you to access records of pay, time spent working overtime, employee commitments for the next month, and the current rota of work.
 Having this all in one place increases workplace efficiency, simplifying procedures that would usually take much longer and be more complicated.

 Benefits of systems integration

 We’ve already mentioned some benefits – here are some other benefits of systems integration:

 - Less risk of error or duplicated data